 Start by rinsing the wheel to remove all loose particles.

 Spray the wheel using your selected wheel cleaner.
-In this example I use P21S Gel Wheel Cleaner which is safe for all finishes.
+You will need to use a ph balanced wheel cleaner for regular use. one example is Angelwax Bilberry Wheel Cleaner, which is safe for all finishes.

 Using a brush specifically designed for use on wheels and tires (11" Stiff Wheel Brush or EZ Detail Brush) scrub entire wheel.
 Cleaning old dressings and embedded dirt from tires is an important overlooked step.
 Browning of tires is mainly caused by deteriorated tire dressings that have not been properly removed prior to applying another coat.